SaiSatya16/Grocery-Store-V2/README.md

 - you can register as a customer and start shopping.

 ## Background Job Execution

+This application uses Redis and Celery to execute background jobs.
+To run the application with background job execution, follow these steps:

+To test the email notification features such as daily reminder emails and monthly reports, navigate to the `app.py` file and check the `send_email` and `send_report` functions and update the time to your desired time.
+Then, restart the app

+then run the following commands:

 - open a new terminal and run the following command:
     - `redis-server`
 - open a another terminal and run the following command: